Alana Henderson: 2014-2016: Windfall, Touring with Hozier

-In 20 February 2014, Alana released an album called Windfall, which is "a side–project, separate from my own contemporary writing, in which I recorded an album of re–worked, contemporary arrangements of traditional songs from the North of Ireland", according to her own words.
+On 20 February 2014, Alana released an album called Windfall, which is "a side–project, separate from my own contemporary writing, in which I recorded an album of re–worked, contemporary arrangements of traditional songs from the North of Ireland", according to her own words.
 The album was shortlisted for the Northern Ireland Music Prize in 2014.
 Windfall is currently not available on iTunes.

 Alana accompanied Hozier, an Irish singer-songwriter, on cello and vocals from late 2014 to early 2016.
 Together with Hozier, she played at over 300 shows, including Glastonbury, Saturday Night Live, Jools Holland, and a Grammy performance joined by Annie Lennox.
 Apart from cello, Alana joined the duet with Hozier for his song "In a Week" on tour, when Karen Cowley, the original singer of the song, was not present.
 During the tour, Alana occasionally performed her original songs as an opening act for Hozier.
 In July 2015, Alana played a stripped back folk set with Hozier in Newport Folk Festival, which was "a highlight of the tour" for her.